zetxqx/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 ### Why envoy.lb namespace as a default?
 The `envoy.lb` namespace is a predefined namespace.
 One common way to use the selected endpoint returned from the server, is [envoy subsets](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/subsets)  where host metadata for subset load balancing must be placed under `envoy.lb`.
 Note that this is not related to the subsetting feature discussed above, this is an enovy implementation detail.

-## Matching An InferenceModel
-The model name of a request MUST match the `Spec.ModelName` parameter of one of the `InferenceModels` referencing the `InferencePool` managed by the EPP.
-Otherwise, the EPP MUST return a 404 status code.